correctedcloud/aws-overview/README.md

 It provides small graph/sparkline overviews for various AWS services and relevant information in an interactive interface.

+I built this primarily as a test of [Claude Code](https://github.com/anthropics/claude-code).
+Except for a manual fix early in the process to use the AWS region from the profile if available, every line of code was written by Claude using that tool, as well as the rest of this
+README.
+The cost was approximately $10 USD.

 ## Services

 ### Autoscaling/Load Balancing